beeminder/docs/docs/quitting/quitting.md

 Even though it's no longer active, you can still access the goal and data at the same URL.
 If you want to restart the goal later, you can do that with the 'Restart Goal' button on the goal page.

 #### How do I delete a goal?
-You can delete an archived goal immediately, using the 'Delete Goal' button on the goal page.
+You can delete an archived goal immediately if a derailment charge is not pending, using the 'Delete Goal' button on the goal page.

 If the goal is not archived and was created less than 7 days ago, you can delete it immediately using the button in the 'Stop/Pause' tab below the graph.